 Pharmacy Technicians work under the supervision of a licensed pharmacists in a variety of settings including pharmacies, hospitals, clinics, retail stores, mail-order and online businesses.
 As a pharmacy technician you will be responsible for receiving and filling prescriptions, assisting customers, maintaining customer records, answering phones, updating records in the computer system and taking payments.

 The program alone will qualify students for California State Licensure.
 No exam is required.
-Students who pass the program may take the Pharmacy Technician Certification Exam (PTCE) through the Pharmacy Technician Certification Board (PTBC).
+Students who pass the program may take the Pharmacy Technician Certification Exam (PTCE) through the Pharmacy Technician Certification Board (PTBC) or the Certified Pharmacy Technician (CPhT) exam through the National Healthcareer Association (NHA).

 More than ever, the number of people who rely on prescription drugs is on the rise.
 An aging population along with an increase in the demand for prescription drugs is driving the need for qualified pharmacy workers.
 According to the U.S. Bureau of Labor Statistics, employment of pharmacy technicians and aides is expected to increase by 20% from 2012 to 2022.